rbontekoe/BAWJ/docs/src/appendix.md

 In this activity, you will:
 1. Install VSCode.
-2. Install the Julia extension.
+2. Install the Julia Extension.
-3. Optional, Show inline results.
+3. Optional, Show Inline Results.

+---

-##### Step 1: Install VSCode
+##### Step 1: Install VSCode.

 The installation of VSCode runs most smoothly if you install Julia and Git first.